 I just think there’s something nice about family members looking alike, especially when there’s more than one child in a family, with some children favoring the mom, some resembling the dad.
 It’s like a “balanced tribe”.
 My brother and I look like my mom; my sister looks like my dad.
 Andy looks like his mom; his sister looks like his dad.

-Last Sunday, I had the chance to do something similar for a mother-daughter tea hosted by Allison’s drill team.
+Last Sunday, I had the chance to try something similar for a mother-daughter tea hosted by teen’s drill team.
 For a party decoration, they requested that every mom submit childhood photos of themselves and their daughters taken at the same ages.
-I found a school photo of me in 4th grade, and paired it with Allison’s 4th grade school photo.
+I found a school photo of me in 4th grade, and paired it with my daughter’s 4th grade school photo.
 There they were, side by side at the tea, magneted to a giant metal wall.
-Nope, not a shred of similarity between the two photos (other than the fact that 70’s fashion was in vogue when both pictures were taken– Allison’s crocheted poncho looks almost as groovy as my plaid vest!! ).
+Nope, not a shred of similarity between the two photos (other than the fact that 70’s fashion was in vogue when both pictures were taken– my daughter’s crocheted poncho looks almost as groovy as my plaid vest!! ).
 Many other pairs on that wall looked like twins.

 Yep, I think it’s an exclusive club, we non-look-alike moms.
 Sometimes it’s especially hard being in it, like for women who have gone through rough divorces—with their kids looking very much like their exes, I’m sure that sometimes it’s a painful reminder.
-Or women who are the mothers of all boys who resemble only their father.
+Or women who are the mothers of all boys who all resemble only their father.
 Talk about feeling like an outsider!

 Guess I should count my blessings that right now I don’t look like my kids.
 At a time in their lives when Mom is uncool and they’re trying to carve out their own identities, maybe looking like me would only make things worse.
 And maybe it’s especially good for those days when they misbehave in public, when I hope, hope, hope no one thinks I’m their mother.
 I’m certain I’d be pretty believable if I shrugged my shoulders and said, to sympathetic onlookers, “I’m just the chaffeur!”